MeetMangrove/playbook/how_to.md

 **The booking**

 If you can pay in advance, just warn the community you’re ready to pay the house.
 If you’re not able to advance the fees, you will talk with the community to find someone who can pay the house.
-Then, you have to pay back this member by asking the first Mangrove Friends to pay their rent.
+Then, you have to pay back this member by asking the first Mangrove Friends to pay their rent [see buying something for Mangrove]

 **The planning**

-Create a shared Google sheet to proceed to the batch.
+Create a shared Google sheet to manage the batch.
 You will have to ask to the participants to choose their ideal week.
 Once someone have chosen his dates, you can directly proceed to the payment and confirm his venue.

 **The survival kit**